emissary-ingress/emissary/reference/modules.md

 ## The `tls` Module

-The ['tls'](/reference/core/tls) module covers TLS configuration.
+The ['tls'](/reference/core/tls) Module covers TLS configuration.

 ## The `authentication` Module

-The `authentication` module is now deprecated.
+The `authentication` Module is now deprecated.
 Use the [AuthService](/reference/services/auth-service) manifest type instead.